Travel in Tibetan Areas

 Religious Monuments, Monasteries, and Holy Sites

 You will see prayer flags in most Tibetan regions.
-Never step over those flags, even supposing they have fallen at the floor.
+Never step over those flags, even supposing they have fallen to the floor.
 Always elevate flags up to speak under them.
-Never stand on flags and in no way stand on writing.
+Never stand on banners and in no way stand on writing.
 Many rocks around rivers and spiritual websites are engraved with prayers.
 Do now not stand on such things.
-Next, one should constantly put off head-put on when entering a monastery.
+Next, one should constantly put off head-put when entering a monastery.
 Finally, continually remember to circle clockwise at Buddhist websites and counterclockwise at Bon websites (the pre-Buddhist indigenous religion of Tibet).

 When to Travel: The Question of the Weather